maiosama/Redux-Project/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a Todo-Goals app was done during the UDACITY Nanadegree course and it was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts